cybrdelic/Blitzkrieg/README.md

 - **Retry Mechanisms**: For handling transient failures.
 - **Circuit Breakers**: To prevent overloading services.
 - **Detailed Logs**: For effective debugging and traceability.

 ---

-## Security

-- **Vault Integration**: All sensitive data like database credentials are securely stored.
-- **RBAC**: Role-based access control is implemented for all database instances.
-- **Data Encryption**: All data is encrypted both at rest and in transit.

----

-## CLI Commands

-- `blitz init`: Initialize your databases and a meta-database.
-- `blitz connect`: Connect an existing codebase to a new database.
-- `blitz deploy`: Deploy databases to a Kubernetes cluster.
-- `blitz scale`: Scale your database instances up or down.
-- `blitz backup`: Trigger an immediate backup of your databases.

----